-Fig. 7: Haar wavelet filters to compute the responses in x (left) and y direction (right).
-The dark parts have the weight -1 and the light parts +1 strength along the ordinate.
-We calculate the sum of all responses within a sliding orientation window of $\operatorname{size}^{\frac{n}{3}}$ for estimating dominant orientation, see figure 7.
+Fig. 6: Haar wavelet filters to compute the responses in x (left) and y direction (right).
+The dark parts have the weight -1 and the light parts +1

+Once the wavelet responses are calculated and weighted with a Gaussian $\sigma = 2s$ centered at the interest point, the responses are represented as points in a space with the horizontal response strength along the abscissa and the vertical response strength along the ordinate.
+We calculate the sum of all responses within a sliding orientation window of size $\frac{\pi}{3}$ for estimating dominant orientation, see figure 6.
 The horizontal and vertical responses within the window are summed.
 The two summed responses then yield a local orientation vector.
 The orientation of the interest point can be defined by finding the longest such vector over all windows.
 The size of the sliding window is a parameter which had to be chosen carefully.
 Small sizes fire on single dominating gradients; large sizes tend to yield maxima in vector length that are not outspoken.
 Both of them result in a miss orientation of the interest point.